 For a query searched 1000 times per month, the number one spot could hope to capture 40% of this traffic, or 400 visitors just a few years ago.

-In 2019, for this same query, the click potential would not be more than around 250 visitors.
-The business potential has nearly been halved.
+In 2019, for this same query, the click potential would be no more than around 250 visitors.
+The business potential has nearly halved.

 1.2/ Social media: more media than social